RIOT-OS/RIOT/doc/doxygen/src/mainpage.md

 For more information best browse that directory and have a look at the `README.md` files that ship with each example.

+To create your own application — here or anywhere else — see @ref creating-an-application

 tests
 -----
 Many features/modules in RIOT come with their own test application, which are